-Related Party Transaction Policy
+Related Party Transactions Policy

-The Board has adopted a written related person transaction approval policy to further the goal of ensuring any related person transaction is properly reviewed, approved by the Audit Committee or all of the disinterested trustees of the Board, and fully disclosed in accordance with the rules and regulations of the SEC and the NYSE.
-The policy applies to transactions or arrangements between the Company and any related person, including trustees, trustee nominees, executive officers, greater than 5% shareholders and the immediate family members of each of these groups.
-They do not, however, apply with respect to general conflicts between the interests of the Company and our employees, officers and trustees, including issues relating to engaging in a competing business and receiving certain benefits from the Company, such as loans or guarantees of obligations, which are reported and handled in accordance with our Code of Business Conduct and Ethics and other procedures and guidelines implemented by us from time to time.
+The Board has adopted a written Related Party Transactions Policy to further the goal of ensuring any related person transaction is properly reviewed, approved by the Audit Committee or all of the disinterested trustees of the Board, and fully disclosed in accordance with the rules and regulations of the SEC and the NYSE.
+The Related Party Transactions Policy applies to transactions or arrangements between the Company and any related person, including trustees, trustee nominees, executive officers, greater than 5% shareholders and the immediate family members of each of these groups.
+The Related Party Transactions Policy does not, however, apply with respect to general conflicts between the interests of the Company and our employees, officers and trustees, including issues relating to engaging in a competing business and receiving certain benefits from the Company, such as loans or guarantees of obligations, which are reported and handled in accordance with our Code of Business Conduct and Ethics and other procedures and guidelines implemented by us from time to time.

-Under the policy, our trustees and executive officers are responsible for identifying and reporting to our chief compliance officer any proposed transaction with a related person.
+Under the Related Party Transactions Policy, our trustees and executive officers are responsible for identifying and reporting to our chief compliance officer any proposed transaction with a related person.
 The Audit Committee will approve, ratify or reject the transaction or refer the transaction to the full Board or another appropriate committee, in its discretion.
-All related party transactions will be disclosed to the full Board.
+All related party transactions will be disclosed to the full